digisavvy/some-like-it-neat/README.md

   * **`npm install`** - Installs all the necessary Gulp plugins to help with task automation such as Sass compiling and browser-sync!
 You'll need to run this step on each of your projects, going forward.

  * #### Set your project configuration in Gulpfile.js!!

-_Be sure to go into gulpfile.js and setup the project configuration variables._
+_Be sure to go into webpack.mix.js and setup the project configuration variables._

- 	* This is important for using Browser-Sync with your project.
-Make sure in gulpfile.js that you set the `project` variable to the appropriate name for your project URL.
-Default is "yourlocal.dev"
+  * If you plan to rename your theme files be sure to update the contents of the theme-claim.json file.

 * #### Laravel Mix Tasks
 Webpack or Laravel Mix, rather,
   * `npm run watch` This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
   * `npm run bundle` This command bundles your files up into a new folder called _dist_.
   * `npm run prod` This command minifies your theme assets like your css and js files.
 Currently takes your _dist_ folder, zips it up, and zips it to _releases/themename.zip_.
+  * `npm run rename` This is a helper that does a search replace on your theme files and replaces the name, link, author.
+Make sure to update theme-claim.json before running this.

 Each task such as 'js', 'images' or 'browser-sync' may be started individually.
 Although, the only one of them you'd do that with is the 'images' task since that's not auto-optimizing at the moment.